Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Results and discussion

-The IMFP obtained in this work is shown in figure~\ref{fig:imfp} and compared to the semi-empirical calculations~\cite{garcia2017_49,https://doi.org/10.1002/sia.5878} as well as to three Geant4-DNA constructors (the default, the Ioannina, and the CPA100 models, denoted as opt2, opt4 and opt6).
-In the default option, the total and inelastic cross sections for weakly-bound electrons are calculated from the energy- and momentum-dependent complex dielectric function within the first Born approximation.
+In the Geant4-DNA default option (opt2), the total and inelastic cross sections for weakly-bound electrons are calculated from the energy- and momentum-dependent complex dielectric function within the first Born approximation.
 In particular, the optical data model of Emfietzoglou et al.~\cite{emfi2355,emfi2005} is used, where the frequency dependence of the dielectric function at $\textit{q}=0$ is obtained by fitting experiments for both the real and imaginary part of the dielectric function, using a superposition of Drude-type functions with adjustable coefficients.
 A partitioning of the ELF to the electronic absorption channels at $\textit{q}=0$, proportional to the optical oscillator strength, enables the calculation of the cross sections for each individual excitation and ionization channel.
 The extension to the whole Bethe surface is made by semi-empirical dispersion relations for the Drude coefficients.
 Below a few hundred eV, where the first Born approximation is not applicable, a kinematic Coulomb-field correction and Mott-like XC terms are used~\cite{emfi2005}.
 For ionization of the O K-shell, total and differential cross sections are calculated analytically using the binary-encounter-approximation with exchange model (BEAX), an atomic model which depends only on the mean kinetic energy, the binding energy, the occupation number of the electrons, and where the deflection angle is determined from the kinematics of the binary collision, thus referring to sole vapour data.

 In the Ioannina model~\cite{ioannina,kyr2015}, two problems appear in the default option, e.g., a brute-force truncation of the Drude function violating the $f$-sum rule and the consequent complexity in deriving $\epsilon_R(E,\textit{q})$ from $\epsilon_I(E,\textit{q})$ via Kramers-Kronig relations~\cite{inc2018} are overcome via an algorithm which redistributes $\epsilon_I(E,\textit{q}=0)$ to the individual inelastic channels in a $f$-sum rule constrained and physically motivated manner.
 Below a few hundred eV, more accurate ionization cross sections, especially at energies near the binding energy, are obtained via methodological improvements of the Coulomb and Mott corrections.
 In the CPA100 models~\cite{bordage}, excitation cross sections are calculated in the first Born approximation using the optical data model by Dingfelder et al.~\cite{ding53}, which is also based on a Drude-function representation of $\epsilon(E,\textit{q})$ but uses a different parametrization.
 The ionization cross sections are calculated, via the Binary-encounter-Bethe (BEB) atomic model.